ssuhung/Kazusa/README.md

 python3 recons_image.py --side <cacheline or cacheline_encode> --dataset <CelebA or CelebA_webp> --exp_name <arbitrary_experiment_name>
 ```
 The model, samples of reference images and reconstructed images will be saved in `output/<arbitrary_experiment_name>`

+# Common Problem

+1. Shared Memory Not Enough or Worker of Dataloader Terminate Unexpectedly

+    Try to decrease the number of workers with parameter `--num_workers`